empicano/aiomqtt/.github/ISSUE_TEMPLATE/issue.md

 ---
 name: Open an issue
-about: Report a bug or discuss a new feature
+about: Report a problem or discuss a new feature
 ---

 <!--